chclaus/dt/README.md

           help        Help about any command
           html        Escapes a html string and vice versa jwt         Allows decoding of a jwt
-          uri         Encodes or decodes an URI
+          server      Starts a simple web server to serve static content uri         Encodes or decodes an URI
           version     Prints the current version of the dt